21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

-#Billionares data analysis on Exploratory, UI for R — Is Europe women-friendly work environments true ?
+#Excel and Tabelow is dead.
+Billionares data analysis on Exploratory, UI for R — Is Europe women-friendly work environments true ?

 ![](images/excel-difficult.png)